BrianLeonSmith/cordova-plugin-game-center-remove-playerid/README.md

 ## Game Center Plugin for Apache Cordova

-#### ⚠️ Please note this is a work in progress and may not work as intended

 This plugin allows developers to utilise the iOS Game Center in their Cordova app.

 ### Before you start